top of page

 5. Something you can pitch to mix up the JB Weld with.
 I ate a Pop Sickle so I could use the stick 😋

-6. And some kind of cleaner that will flash off quick, like Throttle Body or other Metal surface cleaner to remove any oils, that you spray on to clean up the metal surfaces before painting.
+6. Some cleaners that will flash off quickly, like Throttle Body or other Metal surface cleaners, remove any oils you spray on to clean up the metal surfaces before painting.

 7. A couple of clean rags

-And our new Flats Nation YouTube Channel can be found by clicking Here and share them with family and friends if you find them Entertaining and Educational!
-We have some great guests in the works and planning stages on a wide range of topics and product coverage soon.
+• Our newer Flats Nation YouTube Channel can be found by clicking here.
+Share our videos with family and friends if you find them entertaining and educational!
+Dave has advised me of some great guests in the works on a wide range of topics and product coverage soon.

 Recent Posts